Alzheimer's Disease Program Research Grants

 Research Grants Awarded in 2020

-December 4, 2019 - The California Department of Public Health Chronic Disease Control Branch's Alzheimer's Disease Program is pleased to announce the intent to award eight (8) research grants, ranging from one (1) year to three (3) years, totaling $7,665,000.
-For more information, please see the list of Alzheimer's Disease Award (PDF) recipeints and the research categories.
+On December 4, 2019 - The California Department of Public Health (CDPH) Chronic Disease Control Branch's Alzheimer's Disease Program (ADP) announced the intent to award eight (8) research grants, ranging from one (1) year to three (3) years, totaling $7,665,000.
+For more information, please see the list of Alzheimer's Disease Award (PDF) recipients and the research categories.

-Two categories of funding are available: Individual Investigator Awards and Consortium Research Awards.
+Two categories of funding include: Individual Investigator Awards and Consortium Research Awards.
 The maximum grant amount request, per fiscal year, including indirect costs, may not exceed:

 - Individual Investigator Awards - $400,000 (per project)

 - Consortium Awards - $600,000 (per project, not per institution)

 The total amount available for the ADP Grant Awards under this RFA is approximately $2,355,000 in year one, $2,655,000 in year two, and $2,655,000 in year three beginning April 1, 2020 through June 30, 2022.
 Funding is derived from the California State General Fund.
 The amount of the grant award is contingent upon appropriations by the California State Legislature and available State Funds.
 Carryover of these funds is not allowed.

 CDPH's goal is that these projects lead to an advancement of knowledge regarding ADRDs, with a focus on women and communities of color, either in the academic or research field and to clinical implementation, including new treatment methodologies, or new detection and diagnosis innovations.
 CDPH would like to improve the capacity of the public health, health care delivery and long-term care services and support systems in California for persons with ADRDs.
 Additionally, a better understanding of underrepresented or disparate populations will assist in framing public health and long-term care services and support systems at the community level.